 I accepted years ago that to get the distance right, I was going to have to face failure.

 Did you know the best marathoners in the world drop out of marathons ?

 Always remember you are sharing in the trials of some of the best runners on earth.
 It is how you handle that disappointment and motivate yourself to make up for it that counts.

-Is it creating fitness, sure, but can you hold 7.00 pace for 5 miles, 10 miles, 15 miles?
+Is it creating fitness?
+Yes, but can you hold 7.00 pace for 5 miles or longer?
 Have you attempted to try that first?